 Dr. Harold L. Bishop (2012)

-Dr. Harold Bishop, late professor of educational administration in the department of educational leadership, policy and technology studies, was one of the first African-American faculty members at The University of Alabama.
+The late Dr. Harold Bishop, professor of educational administration in the department of educational leadership, policy and technology studies, was one of the first African-American faculty members at The University of Alabama.
 He was affiliated with the College of Education from 1974 to his death in 2005.
 Bishop also provided guidance to nearly 100 school systems across the state of Alabama in his lifetime.
 He served as co-principal Investigator of the Alabama Superintendents’ Academy, an organization that provides leadership training to aspiring school superintendents in Alabama.
 Bishop also served as the director of Tuscaloosa City Schools Leadership Program, implemented to prepare current and future teachers to be leaders in the evolving field of education.
 In 2005, the alumni association of the College of Education awarded Bishop and his family the 2005-2006 Academic Excellence Award, as well as a donation to the Harold L. Bishop Scholarship Fund.
 Friends, students and colleagues of Bishop said his long-time commitment and love for teaching, research and service was unquestioned and will always be remembered.

 Marcia Burke (2020)